Brazil: Weather Overview

 Brasilia's weather is best described as tropical savanna.
 The year sees two seasons: one is dry and cold and the other is humid and warm.
 Across the year the average temperature is about 21°C, with July being the coolest month with an average maximum of 25°C and September is the warmest month- with an average daily temperature of 28°C.

 See here for average conditions in Brasilia which are fairly typical of what weather is witnessed in central Brazil.

 The conditions in Rio de Janeiro, which lies in the southeast upon the South Atlantic Ocean, are fairly typical of the southern coastal regions.

 Conditions in Rio are tropical, though the city is moderated by the influences of the Atlantic Ocean which means cooler temperatures.
-As you head further in land and away from the water you will find the mercury will often rise to over 40°C in the peak of the summer months.
+As you head further inland and away from the water you will find the mercury will often rise to over 40°C in the peak of the summer months.
 Most months of the year will see a day or two where the temperature reaches above 30 °C. If you want to avoid the heat as much as possible, stick to the coastal regions and you will be cooled by the prevailing sea breezes.

-In Rio, the average annual minimum temperature is around 20°C with the average maximum temperature sitting at about 26°C Precipitation across the year is 1,086 mm on average - rainfall is distributed across the year, though November to April is regarded as the 'wet season' as precipitation during this time exceeds 100mm for the month while the middle of the year sees precipitation of about 50 – 80mm per month.
+In Rio, the average annual minimum temperature is around 20°C with the average maximum temperature sitting at about 26°C Precipitation across the year is 1,086 mm on average - rainfall is distributed across the year, through November to April is regarded as the 'wet season' as precipitation during this time exceeds 100mm for the month while the middle of the year sees precipitation of about 50 – 80mm per month.

-The coldest temperature ever recorded in Rio was 4°C which occurred back in 1928 in the month of July, however it is pretty rare for temperatures to fall below 10 °C for very long.
+The coldest temperature ever recorded in Rio was 4°C which occurred back in 1928 in the month of July, however, it is pretty rare for temperatures to fall below 10 °C for very long.